48 Hours in Chicago: How to Spend a Weekend in the Windy City

 Cocktails with a view

-For great views over Millenium Park, stop by Cindy’s Rooftop (12 S Michigan Ave, above the Chicago Athletic Association Hotel) for a drink or a bite to eat.
-The Signature Lounge (875 N Michigan Ave) on the 96th floor of the John Hancock building is also famous for its city views.
+For great views over Millennium Park, stop by Cindy’s Rooftop (12 S Michigan Ave, above the Chicago Athletic Association Hotel) for a drink or a bite to eat.
+Yes, it’s touristy and busy, but the views are unbeatable.

 Blues bar